hsuwanying/datalake_n_warehouse/README.md

 # Background
 > *Websites that provide travel-related products have a 98% abandonment rate among all businesses.
 Statista (2022)*

-Booking a trip is an easy task, according to Expedia(2015), travellers visit an average of [38 websites](https://advertising.expedia.com/blog/research/how-marketers-can-reach-travel-bookers-across-the-consumer-funnel/) before booking a trip.
+According to Expedia(2015), travellers visit an average of [38 websites](https://advertising.expedia.com/blog/research/how-marketers-can-reach-travel-bookers-across-the-consumer-funnel/) before booking a trip.
 The booking process includes finding where to travel, which airline to fly with, where to stay, and so on.
 Each step involved too many products and options that put travelers in the paradox of choice and make the customer journey even more complicated than in other industries.

 # Business Problem
-When mapping out travelers' digital journey, we found OTAs still play an essential role in the early product search phase; however, with the increasing research and planning, the less the OTAs can impact their buying decisions.
-That means the more products or services the traveler views, the slow they get to make a purchase.
+Although online travel agancies still play an essential role in the early product search phase of a customer jounery, with an increases researching and planning time, the less the OTAs can impact a traveler's buying decisions, that means, the more products or services a traveler viewed, the slow the person will to make a purchase.
 The delayed traveler's buying decision cycle will eventually lead to low conversions and an impact on sales.

 # Soution
-Social media has gained importance in traveler's digital journey (Smith & Anderson,2018), and travel feeds on Instagram have become one of the powerful indicators that trigger traveler’s decision to plan where they should visit in the coming up trips (Han & Chen, 2021).
-To understand how social media and online search impact traveler's buying decisions and to help Swiss OTAs improve conversions across travelers' digital journeys, we designed a traveler insights dashboard that presents key metrics and growing trends by analyzing social media and search engine data, which can help OTAs to opt for booking experience as well as effective marketing.
+When mapping out a traveler's digital jounery, we found social media has gained importance in traveler's decision making process (Smith & Anderson,2018), and travel feeds on Instagram have become one of the powerful indicators that trigger traveler’s decision to plan where they should visit in the coming up trips (Han & Chen, 2021).
+To understand how social media and online search impact traveler's buying decisions and to help Swiss OTAs improve online booking experience as well as effective marketing, we designed a traveler insights dashboard that presents key metrics and growing trends by analyzing social media and search engine data,

 # Methods
 A travel database is built with the following data engeneer techniques:
- 1. Data source: A traveler’s digital journey is deployed to identify critical data touchpoints and user needs.
+ 1. Data source: A traveler’s digital journey is deployed to identify critical data touchpoints and data collection strategies
- 2. Data Architecture: Demonstrates data flow and system with [AWS RDS](https://aws.amazon.com/rds/) according to business needs
+ 2. Data Architecture: Demonstrates data system with [AWS RDS](https://aws.amazon.com/rds/) according to business needs
  3. Data pipelines: Construct ETL and ELT workflow use [Apache Airflow](https://airflow.apache.org)
- 4. Data Modelling: Presents a business data schema use ER Model
+ 4. Data Modelling: Apply ER Model to prrsent a business data schema

 <p align = "center">
 <img width="600" alt="Data Architecture" src="https://user-images.githubusercontent.com/72688726/187533413-9f9aec3c-7b5d-441f-ba11-5c0e9aaa7494.png">